Before I share some of the recipes I’ll be putting on my Thanksgiving menu, I’m going to ask you to indulge me for a second.

 I’ve had some of you ask about the sugar content in this recipe.
 I have made it reducing the amount to 1 cup and it turned out great.

-You can watch me make the cranberry apple bake in the video below.
+You can watch me make the cranberry apple bake in the video above.

 This is another one of those recipes that tastes great the next day, cold or warm.
 It’s also quite good over ice cream.
 ENJOYABLE!